eht16/vzubcmon/README.rst

 It's designed to run as a cronjob to mail the report to the admin if there are any changes.

+Alternatively it can also be used to be used with Zabbix to efficiently monitor a hardware node for UBC failcount changes.
+For details see the file README.zabbix.rst.

 Requirements
 ============